opendocsg/slw-judgments-backfill/2004_SGCA_42/report.md

  are but labels or phrases descriptive of the very different factual situations which can exist in particular cases and which must be carefully examined in each case before it can be pragmatically determined whether a duty of care exists and, if so, what is the scope and extent of that duty.

-_Caparo_ was a case involving economic loss but its principles were applied by this court in _Mohd bin Sapri v Soil-Build (Pte) Ltd_ [1996] 2 SLR 505 (“ _Mohd Sapri_ ”), a claim for physical injury, to explain why a specialist contractor on a building site owed no duty to a worker employed by an independent subcontractor to provide him with proper equipment and to supervise his use of such equipment.
+_Caparo_ was a case involving economic loss but its principles were applied by this court in _Mohd bin Sapri v Soil-Build (Pte) Ltd_ <span class="citation">[1996] 2 SLR 505</span> (“ _Mohd Sapri_ ”), a claim for physical injury, to explain why a specialist contractor on a building site owed no duty to a worker employed by an independent subcontractor to provide him with proper equipment and to supervise his use of such equipment.

 65     This court has had further occasion to consider the principles regarding the imposition of a duty of care in a series of cases starting in 1996 and ending just a few months ago.
 It appeared at first that of the three elements mentioned in _Caparo_ , that of proximity was pre-eminent and could be used as the main determinant of the existence of a duty of care.
-The first of these cases was _RSP Architects Planners & Engineers v Ocean Front Pte Ltd_ [1996] 1 SLR 113 (“ _Ocean Front_ ”).
+The first of these cases was _RSP Architects Planners & Engineers v Ocean Front Pte Ltd_ <span class="citation">[1996] 1 SLR 113</span> (“ _Ocean Front_ ”).
 There the court conducted a wide-ranging review of the authorities both in England (including _Caparo_ ) and in Australia and concluded at 139, [68] and [69] ( _per_ L P Thean JA):

  Whatever language is used the court is basically involved in a delicate balancing exercise in which consideration is given to all the conflicting claims of the plaintiffs and the defendants as viewed in a wider context of society. ...

  But the approach of the court has been to examine a particular circumstance to determine whether there exists that degree of proximity between the plaintiff and the defendant as would give rise to a duty of care by the latter to the former with respect to the damage sustained by the former.
 Such proximity is the ‘determinant’ of the duty of care and also the scope of such duty.

 The court then went on to adopt a two-step test.
 The first step was to determine whether the necessary degree of proximity existed between the plaintiff and the defendant so as to give rise to a duty of care by the defendant to the plaintiff and to determine that duty.
 The second step was, having found such degree of proximity, to consider whether there was any material factor or policy which precluded such a duty from arising.
-The emphasis on proximity as being the main ingredient in the determination of the duty of care was reiterated in _RSP Architects Planners & Engineers v MCST Plan No 1075_ [1999] 2 SLR 449 (see the discussion at [15]–[32]) where the main issue was whether _Ocean Front_ had been correctly decided.
+The emphasis on proximity as being the main ingredient in the determination of the duty of care was reiterated in _RSP Architects Planners & Engineers v MCST Plan No 1075_ <span class="citation">[1999] 2 SLR 449</span> (see the discussion at [15]–[32]) where the main issue was whether _Ocean Front_ had been correctly decided.
 Both these cases were cases that involved the recognition of a duty of care on the part of builders and architects to avoid causing economic loss to persons who purchased the buildings built or designed by them.

-66     In the latest case on the issue, _Man B&W Diesel S E Asia v PT Bumi International Tankers_ [2004] 2 SLR 300 (the “ _Bumi_ ” case), this court declined to extend the duty not to cause economic loss to the situation of a builder of an engine _vis-à-vis_ the owner of the ship in which that engine was installed when there was no contract between the engine builder and the shipowner.
+66     In the latest case on the issue, _Man B&W Diesel S E Asia v PT Bumi International Tankers_ <span class="citation">[2004] 2 SLR 300</span> (the “ _Bumi_ ” case), this court declined to extend the duty not to cause economic loss to the situation of a builder of an engine _vis-à-vis_ the owner of the ship in which that engine was installed when there was no contract between the engine builder and the shipowner.
 Chao Hick Tin JA, who delivered the court’s decision, reconsidered previous authorities including _Ocean Front_.
 Whilst not disavowing the two-step test applied there, he drew attention to other factors that had been important in _Ocean Front_ and stated (at [31]):

  The court also indicated that there was no single rule or set of rules for determining whether a duty of care arises in a particular circumstance, and the scope of that duty.
 It said that in determining whether a duty of care existed, and the scope of such duty, all the relevant circumstances would have to be examined.
 This approach was similar to that enunciated by